 If the computer cannot boot into Safe Mode

 If you cannot boot in safe mode then try booting from the Windows 7 installation disk.
-If the disk does not boot then try pressing F12 or F2 repeatedly after restarting to get to a boot menu and choose the CD/DVD rom as the boot device, or refer to your computer’s manual on how to choose a boot device.
-When the disk boots, click Repair your Computer and choose System restore.
-From there you can restore computer to a previous state.
+If the disk does not boot then try pressing F12 or F2 repeatedly after restarting to get to a boot menu and choose the CD/DVD ROM as the boot device or refer to your computer’s manual on how to choose a boot device.

 Using System Restore to Restore Computer to a previous state in Windows 7